 When all needed settings are configured, click the Save button.

 Creating Ethernet WAN Connection

-Prior to creating an Ethernet WAN connection, allow the router to use the LAN port as the WAN port (see the Interface Grouping section, page 82).
+Prior to creating an Ethernet WAN connection, specify a LAN port that will be used as the WAN port (see the Interface Grouping section, page 83).